nenebird16/BVBontology/docs/schema/entities/user-entities.md

 - `specialties`: Areas of coaching expertise
 - `philosophy`: Coaching approach and values
 - `certification_level`: Professional certifications
+- `can_participate`: Whether coach can join as player
+- `playing_level`: Coach's playing ability (beginner, intermediate, advanced, elite)
+- `playing_specialization`: Coach's preferred position
+- `participation_availability`: When coach is willing to participate
+- `participation_constraints`: Limitations on coach's playing role

 **Usage Context:**
 Creates practice plans, provides feedback, and views player-shared content.
+May participate as player when needed for numbers or demonstration.

 ## Trainer